jboss-developer/jboss-eap-quickstarts/ejb-in-ear/README.md

-ejb-in-ear: Deployment of an EAR Containing a JSF WAR and an EJB JAR
+ejb-in-ear: Deployment of an EAR Containing a JSF WAR and EJB JAR
 ====================================================================
 Author: Paul Robinson
 Level: Intermediate
 Technologies: EJB, EAR
-Summary: Packages an EJB JAR and WAR in an EAR
+Summary: The `ejb-in-ear` quickstart demonstrates how to deploy an EAR archive that contains a *JSF 2.0* WAR and an *EJB 3.1* JAR.
 Target Product: EAP
 Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, EAP 6.4
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>